Hiroaki0422/California-Covid-Data-Warehouse-/README.md

 ## Other Considerations for Potential Data or User Number Grow

 AWS Redshift is a scalable data warehouse.
 As the data size grows, you can always increase the size of memory and the number of CPUs to adopt the increasing computation cost.

-However, in a hypothetical scenario, we decided to store log data of some clinical applications.
-The log data will come from hundreds of sources real time and there are very heavy write workloads and we still want the data application to be responsive.
-In such a case, using NoSQL database Apache Cassandra, which is a highly-available and fault-tolerant data storage, can be a potential choice.
-However, there are always pros and cons and migration costs are not cheap.
-First problem is the consistency (C of ACID properties) will be lost if we switch to a NoSQL database apache cassandra, we will not be able to join or aggregate tables.
-Second is we will need to fundamentally remodel our tables.
-NoSQL database is running on completely different rules than SQL databases.
-For example, we will need to rearrange our primary key in a way the data will be partitioned evenly across the cluster.
+Redshift is a columner storage which is the best for analytical usage.
+However one thing we have to keep in mind is the columner storage is not the best for write heavy workload.
+For example if we have to process hundreds of incoming write every second in real-time, data warehouse will not be the best solution.
+But because of the nature of our data (covid cases), we simply need to ingest data daily, and we can do batch processing, which is great for columner storage.